peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 in this mesh.
-* [vertexCount](#H3DU.MeshBuffer_vertexCount)<br>Gets the number of vertices in this mesh buffer, that is, the number of vertex indices in its index buffer (some of which may be duplicates), or if there is no index buffer, the maximum number of items that a buffer attribute can hold.
+* [vertexCount](#H3DU.MeshBuffer_vertexCount)<br>Gets the number of vertices in this mesh buffer, that is, the number of vertex indices in its index buffer (some of which may be duplicates), or if there is no index buffer, the lowest maximum number of items that a buffer attribute can hold.
 * [vertexIndices](#H3DU.MeshBuffer_vertexIndices)<br>Gets the vertex indices of a given primitive (triangle, line, or point) in this mesh buffer.